About Charter Oak State College

 Role and Scope

-Charter Oak State College awards four undergraduate degrees: the Associate in Arts, the Associate in Science, the Bachelor of Arts and the Bachelor of Science and is authorized by the state to offer master's level graduate programs.
+Charter Oak State College awards four undergraduate degrees: the Associate in Arts, the Associate in Science, the Bachelor of Arts and the Bachelor of Science and one graduate Master of Science Degree.
 These degree programs enable students to meet career and personal goals.
 The content of the bachelor's degree programs is structured to provide the foundations needed for advanced study since a large number of Charter Oak State College alumni continue their education in graduate school.
 In addition, the college offers a number of credit certificate and non-credit programs.
 Enrollment is open to any adult who demonstrates college-level achievement.
 The College endeavors to recognize the diversity and achievements of its entire community.

-Recognizing that learning takes place in many forms, Charter Oak State College provides a flexible approach to higher education.
+Recognizing that learning takes place in many forms, Charter Oak State College provides a flexible approach to undergraduate higher education.
 Academic credit may be awarded for course work completed successfully at other accredited institutions, academic instruction sponsored by non-collegiate organizations, military training evaluations, and online courses offered by Charter Oak State College, testing, portfolio assessment, contract learning, and for learning acquired through many licensure and certification programs.
+Graduate credit may be awarded for transfer work earned at another regionally accredited institution or through portfolio assessment.

 Charter Oak State College has no campus and offers no on-ground classroom instruction, but assists its students through a variety of academic support services including program planning, testing, and evaluation.
 The College also delivers online courses, serves as a testing center and provides credit registry services, as well as, information regarding other educational opportunities.
 The College identifies qualified faculty from regionally accredited colleges and universities and other experts to assess academic achievement in areas not measured by standardized tests and to serve as instructors for programs such as online courses, contract learning, and practica.
 In recruiting these faculty and experts, the College actively seeks to identify educators who value the impact of broad and diverse experience acquired by students.

-Charter Oak State College also assists other Connecticut colleges and universities seeking to provide their students with alternate ways to validate college-level learning; develops partnerships with the corporate and non-profit community to meet the state's workforce needs; and through its Connecticut Credit Assessment Program and Credential Evaluation, evaluates and formally recognizes non-collegiate learning regardless of how or where such learning is acquired.
+Charter Oak State College also assists other Connecticut colleges and universities seeking to provide their students with alternate ways to validate college-level learning; develops partnerships with the corporate and non-profit community to meet the state's workforce needs; and through its Connecticut Credit Assessment Program (CCAP) and Credential Evaluation Program, evaluates and formally recognizes non-collegiate learning regardless of how or where such learning is acquired.

-Charter Oak State College is authorized to offer four degrees in General Studies: Associate in Arts, Associate in Science, Bachelor of Arts and Bachelor of Science and a Bachelor of Science Degree in Business Administration, Cyber Security, Health Information Management, Health Care Administration, and Psychology.
+Charter Oak State College is authorized to offer four degrees in General Studies: Associate in Arts, Associate in Science, Bachelor of Arts and Bachelor of Science, a Bachelor of Science Degree in Business Administration, Cyber Security, Health Information Management, Health Care Administration, and Psychology, as well as a Master's Degree in Organizational Effectiveness and Leadership.
 Degrees are awarded by the governing board, the Board of Regents, upon the recommendation of an appointed core of consulting faculty.
 This recommendation is based on the faculty's formal evaluation of transfer credit, non-collegiate instruction and portfolios; results of approved examinations; evaluation of Charter Oak State College courses; and other procedures by which they assess and validate academic learning.

 Charter Oak State College holds a unique place in American higher education.
 It pioneered the development of an alternative to the traditional college model.
 Instead of viewing college as a residential experience in which young adults mature intellectually and personally under the tutelage of faculty in a prescribed curriculum, Charter Oak State College developed an innovative distance learning program for adult learners that affords them the opportunity to apply towards a college degree the learning they acquired through life.
 Charter Oak's degree program model recognizes the characteristics of adult learners, honors the traditions of liberal education, and prepares students to apply knowledge in their daily lives.